mit-han-lab/efficientvit/README.md

 ## About EfficientViT Models

-EfficientViT is a new family of vision models for efficient high-resolution dense prediction.
-The core building block of EfficientViT is a new lightweight multi-scale linear attention module that achieves global receptive field and multi-scale learning with only hardware-efficient operations.
+EfficientViT is a new family of ViT models for efficient high-resolution dense prediction vision tasks.
+The core building block of EfficientViT is a lightweight, multi-scale linear attention module that achieves global receptive field and multi-scale learning with only hardware-efficient operations, making EfficientViT TensorRT-friendly and suitable for GPU deployment.

 ## Getting Started